 Whilst some businesses might be tempted to revert back to their original lockdown plans – don’t, not without first reviewing your security protocols, VPN connections, disaster recovery plans – and all sooner rather than later to make sure they’re still fit for purpose.
 Because cybercriminals won’t miss a heartbeat to find and exploit vulnerabilities in your security armoury.
 It only takes one second of lapsed concentration and they’re in.
 They’re also getting more sophisticated in their techniques and now it’s you who has to raise your game.

-Our team is on hand and set up to work remotely – ready to guide you through a review and then to prepare for the days, weeks and months ahead.
+Our team is on hand and set up to work remotely – ready to guide you through a review and then prepare for days, weeks and months ahead.

 Review is when a business undertakes an ‘inside-out’ assessment of its online operational environment, the robustness of its cybersecurity measures and state of preparedness through to its overall resilience.